Photos by Justine Leung

 Complete construction of a greenhouse, layout a new bakery and store, and install a camera security system

 September 19 - October 2, 2019

-WRITE-UP & PHOTOS COMING SOON
+WRITE-UP & PHOTOS ARE HERE!

 In Peru, indigenous communities are dispersed throughout the Andes Mountains and lack access to many public services, including education.
 Children must walk several hours to the nearest elementary school and high schools which are often only located in larger town centers, often a distance that is too far of a journey to be made by foot.
 This lack of access to education presents an even greater challenge for indigenous girls.
 While many boys move to urban centers to pursue educational opportunities, this same option is not available to most girls.

 Only four in ten Peruvian girls from rural Andean communities will graduate from secondary school.
 Education for women is an especially important investment as the benefits impact future generations and families.
 Female education is proven to have a substantial impact on reducing poverty.
 Studies show that an educated woman is more likely to have a smaller and healthier family, a stronger voice in family negotiations and the ability to advocate for herself and her children.